Overstock Sale >> For tips, extra details, and related products, click item images or names.

 This design includes a few handmade beads, circle coils, wire nests, and rolled tubes.
 These are all simple to make using scraps and a dash of patina.
 (Miscellaneous scraps from metal stamping projects gone awry, coil nicely into tubes).

-Handmade Tubes: Cut sheet metal in a small, elongated, triangle no longer than 0.50" long and 0.25" wide.
-Beginning at wide end, coil around round nose pliers, bail-making pliers or mandrel pliers, rotating to ensure uniform shape.
+Handmade Tube Beads: Cut sheet metal in a small, elongated, triangle no longer than 0.50" long and 0.25" wide.
+File rough edges if necessary.
+Beginning at wide end, coil around round nose pliers, bail-making pliers, or mandrel pliers, rotating to ensure uniform shape.
 Use flat-nose pliers to tighten tube.
 Patina if desired.
+If using left-over stamping blanks and stamped bits of sheet, add more texturing if desired, before cutting or coiling.

-Handmade Nested Beads: Use a short piece of 14-gauge wire as a mandrel, and wrap the 24-gauge wire snugly around it to form the base, then in a progressively more loose manner until you have a bead the size and style you prefer.
-Remove from the mandrel to cut and file ends.
+Handmade Nested Beads (also known as birds-nest beads): Use a short piece of 14-gauge wire as a mandrel, and wrap the 24-gauge wire snugly around it to form the base, then in a progressively more loose manner until you have a bead the size and style you prefer.
+Remove from the mandrel to cut and file wire ends.
 Patina if desired.

 Handmade Coil: Wrap wire snugly around a 14-gauge mandrel to desired length.
 Remove from mandrel to cut and file ends.
 Patina if desired.